Thomas in his first studio at The Rodd, his grandmother Mary Nolan’s last home

 Surrounded by creativity from a very young age, he spent much of his childhood drawing, painting and playing music.
 He studied at Hereford College of Art & Design, choosing a National Diploma in Graphic Design, followed by a Foundation in Art & Design.
 He then went on to study BA Drawing at Camberwell College of Arts in London.

 Returning to the countryside, he became re-engaged with the beauty and awe of the natural world.
-He captures the energy and presence of Trees in winter, combining drawing techniques with laser burning technology.
+He captures the energy and character of Trees in winter, combining drawing techniques with laser burning technology.
 The works are meticulously created, expressing the complexity and serenity found in the shape and form of Trees.
 Subject, material and process (wood, fire) converge, inviting us to observe the elemental, temporal & eternal.

 All colouring in the completed artworks is achieved as a result of the burning process; no inks, paints or dyes are used.
 The works are made from FSC certified birch and oak veneer woods.
 The frames are made from FSC certified lime and ash woods.